|HIST 1101 - Introduction to History. |

 An introduction to the study and writing of history which will emphasize the concepts of history through a combination of research and writing within a thematic approach to the history of western civilization from ca. 1815 to the present.

-(Same as Classics 2035).
-A survey of Greek history from the Bronze Age to the death of Alexander the Great, with special reference to the social and political institutions of the fifth century B.C.
+(Same as Classics 2040).
+A survey of Roman history from the early monarchy to the reign of Constantine, with special reference to society and politics in the late Republic and early Empire.

-- Note: Students who have completed History/Classics 2030 since 1985-86 or the former History/Classics 3910 may not also receive credit for History/Classics 2035
+Students who have completed History/Classics 3920 may not also receive credit for History 2040

 |HIST 2701 - Art History Survey II. |